insightsengineering/uniCATE/paper/paper.md

 ## Summary

-Predictive biomarkers are biometric measurements that split patient populations into groups which draw differing benefits from a given treatment [@royston2008; @kraus2018].
+Predictive biomarkers are biometric measurements delineating patient populations into groups that draw differing benefits from a given treatment [@royston2008; @kraus2018].
 These biomarkers play an important role in precision
 medicine: as indicators of treatment effect modification, they can inform patient treatment decisions.
 Predictive biomarkers have other applications as